 - Anyone who responds to an old ticket would still end up emailing the old sub-domain, and that would then bounce.
 Zendesk doesn’t allow both old and new subdomains to work simultaneously.

-- You have to change your support address throughout your website and literature from company-name@old-zendesk-domain to company-name@new-zendesk-domain.
+- You have to change your support address throughout your website and literature from [email protected] to [email protected]

 - There’s still a chance that Google will locate the offensive content on the new sub-domain and end up listing that as well.